Skip to main content

 It doesn't replace the clip libraries above for every use case — sometimes you specifically need live-action footage or custom motion graphics.
 But if your goal is a clear, narrated educational video from a document you already have, it's worth trying before you spend an afternoon on stock sites.

-You can try Knowlify free at knowlify.ai.
+You can try Knowlify free at create.knowlify.com.

 Quick Reference: Best Free Stock Footage and Animation Sites for Educational Videos